bitcraze/lps-ros/README.md

 ## Setting anchor position

-To use the particle filter and the visualisation node the anchor position needs to be set up in the ROS parameter server.
+To use the particle filter and the visualisation node, the anchor position needs to be set up in the ROS parameter server.
 The launcher files will load the anchor position from data/anchor_pos.yaml.
 See data/anchor_pos.yaml.sample.